fb pixel

 Good oral health starts at home by maintaining effective dental hygiene habits.

-Brushing and flossing are both compulsories.
-However, flossing is commonly incorrectly regarded as an optional addition to teeth brushing.
+Brushing and flossing are both compulsory.
+However, flossing is commonly incorrectly regarded as an optional addition to brushing teeth.

-As your family dentist Canley Heights, we’re here to help you maintain optimal dental health.
-And we know that a major contributor to this is daily flossing.
+As your family dentist in Canley Heights, we’re here to help you maintain the best possible oral health.
+Daily flossing is a major contributor to this.

-In this article, we share with you 4 of the best benefits of flossing and teach you how to do it like a pro.
+In this article, we share four of flossing’s best benefits and teach you how to do it like a pro.

 Top 4 Benefits of Flossing